code2co/omnico-docs/en/providers.md

 ![telegram5](../img/telegram5.PNG)

-8. After you create a 'bot' name, the application will provide you a 'bot name' and a 'Token':
+8. After you create a 'bot name', the application will provide you a 'Token':

 ![telegram8](../img/telegram8.png)

-9. After this step, go to your Omnico onboarding page and click to Telegram's 'Connect' button.
+9. After creating a 'bot name', go to your Omnico onboarding page and click to Telegram's 'Connect' button.

 ![providers1](../img/providers1.png)